ec-europa/europa-component-library/src/website/src/pages/ec/components/card/docs/usage.md

 ## DON'Ts

+- Overuse cards
-- Overuse cards; Limit the amount of cards to small groups of item.
+- Limit the amount of cards to small groups of items
+- Limit to 3-4 cards within a row
 - Use cards as an image gallery, use <Link to="/ec/components/media/gallery/usage">gallery</Link> instead.
 - Use cards to display images or video, use <Link to="/ec/components/media/media-container/usage">media container</Link> instead.